 Note that FLR may need a worker configuration if using a remote S3 repository.
 As usual, local regions don’t require the creation of that worker configuration.

-What does File Level Recovery from S3 mean for N2WS customers?
+What does File Level Restore from S3 mean for N2WS customers?

 By adding more granular recovery options to your Data Lifecycle Management customers can now take even more advantage of colder and cheaper storage tiers.
 Making it easy to search a previous session means you can greatly reduce your time spent searching for particular files.